platformsh/platformsh-docs/docs/src/development/local/lando.md

 ## 4. Access your local app

-The last lines of the previously ran `lando start` command contains URL to the different app and services.
+The last lines of the `lando start` command from the previous step contains URL to the different app and services.
 Access your app and services by opening the according URLs in your browser.

 ## What's next

 - [Import data and download files](https://docs.lando.dev/platformsh/sync.html) from your remote Platform.sh site.
-- If you made changes in the Platform.sh [configuration files](../../overview/structure.md) during development, run `lando rebuild` for these to be taken into account in Lando.
+- If you make changes in the Platform.sh [configuration files](../../overview/structure.md) during development, run `lando rebuild` for these to be taken into account in Lando.
 - To keep your Lando image up-to-date, see how to [update Lando](https://docs.lando.dev/getting-started/updating.html).

 ## Troubleshooting